 Decision support tools: making a decision about a health condition

-- Is valproate the right epilepsy treatment for me?
+- Epilepsy: is valproate the right epilepsy treatment for me

 These tools have been developed in accordance with The National Institute for Health and Care Excellence standards framework for shared decision making support tools, including patient decision aids.